PedroAbib/bun-amazon-scraper/README.md

 ```

 ## 🧪 How to Use
+1. The frontend application will run at http://localhost:5173/
-1. Enter a product name in the search field.
+2. Enter a product name in the search field
-2. Click the "Search" button.
+3. Click the "Search" button
-3. The application will display:
+4. The application will display:
     - A loader during loading
     - Cards with the found products containing:
         - Image
         - Title (limited to 4 lines)
-        - Formatted price
+        - Formatted price (if available)
         - Rating and number of reviews

 ## ⚠️ Note